Admin-AUXO/vendor-dash/docs/VENDOR_DASHBOARD_WIREFRAME_GUIDE.md

 ### Reusable Elements
 - DataTable (for invoice list)
-- SearchBar (for searching)
-- FilterPanel (for filtering)
+- FilterSystem, FilterSidebar (responsive filtering)
 - StatusBadge (for status)
-- InvoiceForm (for creating/editing)
-- PDFPreview (for invoice preview)
-- Chart components (Line, Bar, Pie)
 - ExportButton (for exporting)
-- DateRangePicker (for date filtering)
+- StatCard (for summary statistics)

+**Note**: Page titles are displayed in the top header, not on individual screens.

 ---